Farzad Farzin: Solo career

-Acting career
+Acting

 Farzad Farzin also has a modest acting career.
 His first role was that of singer in the movie Pesaraane Ajori, directed by Majid Gharizadeh.
 Many years before that he appeared in many shortfilms as well as the TeleFilm Donyaaye Mahboob, directed by Arsalan Amirhosseini.
 Farzad Farzin recently starred in a motion picture about an aspiring singer whose biggest dream is to sing a song for the Persian Gulf while standing on a boat.
 He also featured on the soundtrack.

-He also acted in Sag haye poshali and in a serial called Asheghaneh.He is also cast member of Mankan Serial.
+He also acted in Sag haye poshali and in a serial called Asheghaneh.He is also a cast member of Mankan Serial.